 6. St. Vitus Cathedral, Prague

 Prague is known for its beautiful historical architecture.
-St. Vitus Cathedral is one such church that has ornamental interiors as well as exterior.
+St. Vitus Cathedral is one such church that has ornamental interiors as well as an exterior.
 Numerable gargoyles dominate the façade and the flying buttresses and stained glass windows depict the Gothic influence.

 7. Sainte-Cécile Cathedral, France